spitlo/firetrak/README.md

 There should be a couple of new files in the Firetrak root folder.
 They are ignored by Git.
 Share your `.env` file if you want to share your config with co-workers (but consider keeping your DO auth token for yourself, or at least remember that it’s not locked to this specific domain and can cause great harm).

+## Dashboard

+Traefik’s dashboard will be available at https://traefik.LOCAL_DOMAIN/dashboard/.
+The trailing slash is required.

 ## Compatibility

 This is tested on macOS Mojave 10.14.6 with GNU bash, version 5.0.18.
 It should be trivial to get it running on any system supported by Traefik.